128technology/docs/docs/config_ha_vrrp.md

         exit
 ```

-Configuring session resiliency allows the secondary router to fail back to the primary router once service has been restored.
+Configuring session resiliency allows the traffic to fail back to the primary service route once the service route is operational again.
 The max-loss, max-latency, and max-jitter settings will determine at what point failover happens.

 ## Configure the Secondary Router